We Spent 100+ Hours Reviewing Dozens of Air Mattresses. Here are the Best.

 Air mattresses are ubiquitous and yet overlooked.
 We all need them, yet we never think about them.

 So it seems like a good night’s sleep is worth some investigation.
 Our team has now spent more than 120 hours (not counting sleep time) testing, researching, and reviewing the best air mattresses on the market.
 No matter what your need for an air mattress, read on for this comprehensive guide to getting the best.

 AT A GLANCE: Our Top 3 Best Air Mattresses (read below for the full guide)

 |Best for Camping:||Coleman SupportRest Double High||Buy Now|

 The importance of selecting the right air mattress

-There’s a wide range of air mattress options available on the market, so it truly does pay off in the long run for buyers to know their own needs, as well as their budget.
+There’s a wide range of air mattress options available on the market, so it truly does pay off in the long run to know what your primary use is, as well as your budget.
 The more you intend for people to sleep on your airbed, the more you’ll want to invest in comfort and durability.

 So—consider what you’re going to use it for primarily: camping, temporary guests, or a permanent fixture?

 Buying an air mattress can be more challenging than buying a traditional bed.
 If you don’t have a full time or permanent place allotted for its use, you’ll want to be wary of buying a lower quality model.
 Why’s that?
 Because the more you move it around, the more you risk damaging it!